 By Monica Berndt

 Monica Berndt is the music director at Messiah Lutheran Church in Seattle, WA and studies music and history at the University of Washington.
-She can be reached at firstname.lastname@example.org.
+This is the first part of a paper written for her Medieval Music History course last spring.
+She can be reached at email@example.com.